nikunjkareliya/snake-game-demo/ENDLESS_SURVIVAL_DESIGN.md

    - Time Crystal Booster (Tier 4)
    - Patrol Orb (Tier 6)

-### Validation Criteria
+### Validation Criteria (For Future Implementations)
-- Tier transitions logged and visible in HUD
+- Tier transitions logged and visible in HUD ✅ (Currently working)
-- Hazards spawn with proper telegraph
+- Hazards spawn with proper telegraph ❌ (Not implemented)
-- Boosters appear at configured odds
+- Boosters appear at configured odds ❌ (Not implemented)
-- No unfair death scenarios
+- No unfair death scenarios ✅ (Current collision system prevents this)
-- Performance stays >30 FPS with full hazard load
+- Performance stays >30 FPS with full hazard load ⏳ (To be tested)

 ---